siwar9/siwar9/README.md

 <h1 align="center">Hi 👋, I'm Siwar</h1>
 <h3 align="center">An ICT engineering student from Tunisia!</h3>

-- 🔭 I’m currently working on **a final year project around cloud computing and iot**
+- 🔭 I’m currently working as a **Platform Engineer and SRE intern for Just K8s**

 - 🌱 I’m currently enrolled in a **IT Support Professional Specialization by Google on Coursera**